 Step 2: Target the Remaining Junk

-- To halt delivery of a wide range of catalogs, Catalog Choice is worth checking out.
+To halt the delivery of a wide range of catalogs, Catalog Choice is the go-to.
 This free service will send an opt-out on your behalf or lead you to the opt-out process on the company's website.
 Gleefully, unsolicited catalog deliveries seem to be on the downtrend, as noted by the Ikea and Restoration Hardware have stopped producing their thick catalogs

 Step 3: Prevention